mist64/cbmbus_doc/3 Commodore DOS.md

 [^98]: The SFD-1001 and the 8250 are double-sided drives that can read and write single-sided disks (formatted by a 8050), but formatting a disk only supports double-sided mode.
 The same is true for the 1571 in native mode, which can read and write single-sided 1541 disks, but will always format double-sided disks – although the 1571 can format single-sided disks while in 1541 emulation mode.

 [^99]: The CMD RAMLink comes with an extra 64 KB of buffer RAM that can be read and written (to emulate the 1541/1571/1581 job queue), but the DOS runs on the computer's CPU, so executing code on the device is not supported.

+[^A]: In addition, devices signal EOI during the transmission of the `CR` character.

+[^B]: Instead of checking for `CR`, it is also possible to loop until the EOI condition: `20 GET#1,A$: PRINT A$;: IF ST<>64 GOTO 20`

+[^C]: The `M-R` command [has a bug](https://www.pagetable.com/?p=1038#comment-642594) on some devices: With one `M-R` command, you cannot cross a page boundary!
+That is, reading $20 from something like $03F0 will not succeed.
+That because the ROM functions for handling buffers always assume that a buffer does not cross a page boundary, so they do not take the high byte into account at all.
+But for `M-R`, this assumption is only true if the user knows about this restriction and makes sure he will never violate it.